 Reasons to call an IBCLC

 I am a wife, a mother of three, an Internationally Board Certified Lactation Consultant (IBCLC), and a labor and delivery nurse with over 20 years of experience.

-My passion is helping moms and babies with breastfeeding through 1:1 sessions and group classes.
+My passion is the team that I have been blessed with, 15 IBCLCs that have a passion to help moms and babies with breastfeeding through 1:1 sessions and group classes.

+Reasons to call an IBCLC